Thinking like a physician to explain Life's Molecules

 From clinical work to chemistry

-Making Life's Molecules easy to understand
+Making Life's Molecules easier to understand

 There are unanswered questions!

-I bring together research that explores living and inert molecules.
+My goal is to bring together research that explores living and inert molecules.

 It all started early in my career, when I was researching the proteins that help glucose go from inside the intestine, across the cells, and into the blood.